 The three measures of flour used to bake cakes for the angelic visitors on their way to destroy Sodom seem to relate very specifically to the Matzah, since this entire meal was prepared in haste.
 But as far as we can see the analogy ends there.
 We have no tradition that the Matzah prepared by Avraham for his guests were broken or its significance.
 The charity of Avraham and Sarah do stand in stark contrast with the selfishness of Sodom.
 And if these Matzot prepared by Avraham were SHMURAH or guarded so that they were prepared within 18 minutes, there exists this contrast in terms of the LIFE (Chet-Yod) in Avrahams camp and DEATH in Sodom and Gomorrah and the cities of the Plain.
-Perhaps mystically this contrast points to the remedy for the bread of shame, which we have elaborated upon in more detail at www.torahvoice.org/remedy.htm and which DOES appear to have relevance to the House of Yosef in exile, again in FULFILLING the role of the BIRTHRIGHT.
+Perhaps mystically this contrast points to the remedy for the bread of shame, which we have elaborated upon in more detail at our website www.torahvoice.org/remedy.htm and which DOES appear to have relevance to the House of Yosef in exile, again in FULFILLING the role of the BIRTHRIGHT.

 The three categories who must offer a KORBAN TODAH (thanksgiving offering) -- the wayfarer, the one who recovers from a serious illness and the released captive could all have mystical connotations to the EXILES scattered across deserts and oceans, captive to the world and its ways and spiritually diseased without the Light of Torah.